ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 This breadth and reach of this work is only possible because of the open-source nature of the IPFS and libp2p projects.
 But it also underscores the importance of funding the Interplanetary Shipyard team so that we can continue to shepherd these efforts across the ecosystem.

 🍎 We're excited to see these projects come to fruition and can't wait to see what the IPFS community builds on top of them.

-## Support our work

-We're a small team of highly experienced full-time maintainers.
-If you use IPFS and libp2p, please consider supporting [our work](https://ipshipyard.gitwallet.co/).